Skip to main content

 Moving Away from Home

-The diabetes management team discusses various issues with the young adult and their parents and reviews strategies for possible problem scenarios that may occur when living independently or with a new roommate.
-Examples include:
+The diabetes care team works to ensure that diabetes self-management remains a top priority in the patient’s life.
+This includes reviewing strategies for possible problem scenarios that may occur when living independently or with a new roommate, such as:

 • How will you manage low blood sugar during the night?